slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What if I told you that the best way to get value was to start giving it away? you're giving validation!!

 not what should i do next, but who should you speak next?

-Your network determines your net worth.
-Your Income is Directly Proportional to the Quality of Your Network -->
+-->